WJ-CV/PENet-Pattern-Recognition/README.md

 # PENet
 Progressive Expansion for Semi-supervised Bi-modal Salient Object Detection
 ---
-The paper has been accepted by Pattern Recognition.
+The paper has been accepted for publication in the journal Pattern Recognition.

 Network Architecture
 ====